 Natural disasters, severe weather and climate

-Romania is subject to earthquakes, as well as flooding in the autumn and winter months.
-While serious earthquakes are rare, earth tremors are common.
+Romania is subject to earthquakes.
+Serious earthquakes are rare, but earth tremors are common.